MileHacker Logo

 • Explore the Gwalior Fort complex (Man Singh Palace, Teli Ka Mandir, Sas-Bahu Temples, Jain Sculptures) together.

-• Visit Tansen's Tomb and Mohammed Ghaus's Tomb, which are close to each other.
+• Visit Tansen's Tomb and Mohammed Ghaus's Tomb, which happen to be close to each other.

-• Arranging sightseeing in a logical flow minimizes backtracking.
+• Arranging sightseeing in a reasonable flow minimizes backtracking.

 Advance Booking Benefits